Tobago Cays: An Exercise in Idealism

 I swim straight through a shoal of sergeant major fish and they weave and bloom around my yellow fins, one taking the time to tap on my mask and say hello.
 I’m in love.

-Coral of every shape, size and colors form these outcrops that spring from the flat white sand bottom as suddenly as the New York skyline springs from the Atlantic.
+Coral of every shape, size, and color form these outcrops that spring from the flat white sand bottom as suddenly as the New York skyline springs from the Atlantic.
 Partially hidden around the coral fringes lie huge lobster, unthreatened by humans and laying low for passing food.